RoukaVici/LibRoukaVici/README.md

 - 1: File
 - 2: Callback
 - 3: Unity callback
+- 4: Silent

-**Note**: RoukaVici will be silent if it is compiled without the VERBOSE flag, see compilation flags section!
+**Note**: RoukaVici will be silent (except for errors) if it is compiled without the VERBOSE flag, see compilation flags section!

 ### Standard Output (0, default)
 By default, RoukaVici will output its messages to the standard output.
+Error messages will be printed to the standard error channel.

 ### File (1)
 You can ask RoukaVici to log to file instead.
 By default, RoukaVici will log to the current directory in a file called `RoukaViciLog.txt`.
 You can change this by calling `RoukaVici.SetLogFile`.